bosun-monitor/bosun/docs/notifications.md

 - `{{.Message}}` is the message they entered.
 - `{{.ActionType}}` is the type of action.

 If multiple actions are performed at once, they are grouped together by default.
-You can disable this, and send a notification for each individual alert key by setting `geoupActions = false` in the notification.
+You can disable this, and send a notification for each individual alert key by setting `groupActions = false` in the notification.
 You can get the first incident from `States` with `{{$first := index .States 0}}` if this is the case.

 You can choose whether a notification sends action notifications or not on a per-action basis using the `runOnActions` key.
 You may set it to `all` or `none`, or to any comma separated list of action types from `Ack`, `Close`, `Forget`, `ForceClose`, `Purge`, `Note`, `DelayedClose`, or `CancelClose`.